FlorentCollin/FlorentCollin.github.io/content/posts/cave-generator/index.md

 }
 ```

-This ``move_cell`` system queries each ``Position`` component and translate the entity to the correct position inside the window.
+This ``move_cell`` system queries each ``Position`` component and translates the entity to the correct position inside the window.
 After adding this system to the cave generator plugin, you should see a grid of randomly generated cells.

 ![Grid of cells](grid.jpg)

 # Simulation
 The last step is to add the simulation system that will generate the cave based on the start states of the cells.
 The principle to generate the next step in any cellular automaton is always the same.
 Each cell individually, count the number of neighbors alive or dead and based on this information, choose to become alive or dead at the next iteration.
-For a cave generator cellular automaton, we can take this rules:
+For a cave generator cellular automaton, we can take these rules:

-- If a cell is alive and has more that 3 neighbors also alive then it stays alive otherwise it dies.
+- If a cell is alive and has more than 3 neighbors also alive, then it stays alive otherwise it dies.
-- If a cell is dead and has more than 4 neighbors alive then the cell is resurrected otherwise it stays dead.
+- If a cell is dead and has more than 4 neighbors alive, then the cell is resurrected otherwise it stays dead.

 To implement the simulation we can simply introduce a new system ``Grid::update`` that will run every frame.
 This system starts by collecting the state of every cell in the grid using a specific query.
 Then for each cell it modifies it state based on the rules defined above.